 overheads.
 In practice, the more work an application does the smaller the impact

 Some aspects of file system performance are also reflective of implementation costs, and an area where gVisor’s implementation is improving quickly.

 In terms of raw disk I/O, gVisor does not introduce significant fundamental overhead.
 For general file operations, gVisor introduces a small fixed overhead for data that transitions across the sandbox boundary.
-This manifests as structural costs in some cases, since these operations must be routed through the Gofer as a result of our security model, but in most cases are dominated by implementation costs, due to an internal Virtual File System (VFS) implementation the needs improvement.
+This manifests as structural costs in some cases, since these operations must be routed through the Gofer as a result of our Security Model, but in most cases are dominated by implementation costs, due to an internal Virtual File System (VFS) implementation that needs improvement.